netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

     - semantic_novelty: "Is there new knowledge?"
     - structural_validity: "Is it structurable as MEF?"
     - epistemic_clarity: "Is it cognitively clear?"
-    - authority_validation: "Does user have CSH authority to create UKI?"
+    - authority_validation: "Does user have MOC authority to create UKI?"
     - relevance_confirmation: "Does the user confirm relevance?"
 ```